 The table above shows that 175 of the 221 total treatment facilities in Tennessee accept private insurance, while 210 accept cash or self-payment as well.
 At least 127 of the 221 accept state-financed health insurance and 100 work with federal military insurance plans.
 Lacking a private insurance plan could limit your options, but don’t let that stop you from seeking the help you need, as some treatment facilities offer assistance programs.

-A 2013 report from Trust For America’s Health found that only 1 in 10 people with a substance abuse disorder receives treatment in the United States.
-Nevertheless, help is available if you seek it out.
 If you’re looking for withdrawal treatment in Tennessee, consider one of our facilities.
-American Addiction Centers provides detox and all forms of treatment across the country, while being dedicated to addressing any co-occurring mental disorders that may impact your addiction.
+American Addiction Centers (AAC) provides detox and all forms of treatment across the country, while being dedicated to addressing any co-occurring mental disorders that may impact your addiction.
 We operate a free and confidential helpline, where our team members can help you get the information you need to start you on the road to recovery.
-We can be reached at .
+We can be reached at or through text.